-ы Scholarships and Grants 2021 Chancellor's Welcome The scholarships and grants program at UniSA provides assistance to talented students to help them achieve their true potential.
+Chancellor's Welcome The scholarships and grants program at UniSA provides assistance to talented students to help them achieve their true potential.
 The financial support on offer helps alleviate the pressure students face as they juggle their university and other commitments.
 These awards provide so much more than financial assistance - they benefit students by rewarding their hard work and dedication, boosting their motivation and self-confidence and enhancing their employability through work experience programs and international study opportunities.
 I wish to acknowledge our wonderful donors and supporters for their valuable assistance that enables the extension of programs and services across the University.
-Your support underpins our goals around not only scholarship, but participation, equity and diversity.
-Thanks to your generosity, we have been able to support disadvantaged students as well as students with high academic potential, by helping to ease the financial load while they are studying so they can focus on what is important.
+Your support underpins our goals not only around scholarship, but also participation, equity and diversity.
+Thanks to your generosity, we have been able to support disadvantaged students as well as students with high academic and leadership potential, by helping to ease the financial load while they are studying so they can focus on what is important.
 Congratulations to all the award recipients recognised in this booklet and thank you to our donors who make it possible for our students to reach further and aspire to be greater, and for that we are truly grateful.
+With your help our students are unstoppable.

 Ms Pauline Carr Chancellor University of South Australia